Feedback Sports Pro-Elite Review

 The first step is to open the lower quick release and push the collar of the tripod legs down until they are in the fully open position and then close the quick release to secure them in place.
 Next, open the upper quick release and extend the upper part of the main tube out of the lower part to the desired height and close the quick release to lock it in place.
-Unscrew the large metal knob on the back of the clamp arm until it is loose enough that you can fold the arm up into the extended position, rotate it to the desired clamp position, then tighten the clamp arm knob back down.
-This basic setup is the among the fastest and most user-friendly in the test, but it's the push button quick release of the clamp itself that puts the Pro Elite is a class of its own for ease of use.
-It has a ratcheting clamp closure to quickly close the jaws and a spring-loaded push button release, making this by far the easiest work stand to clamp and unclamp.
-Whether opening or closing the jaws, the ratcheting clamp and quick release system make quick work of the large movements with a large metal knob to tighten and loosen the clamp and fine tune the tension.
+Loosen the large metal knob on the back of the clamp arm until it is loose enough that you can fold the clamp arm up into the extended position, rotate it to the desired clamp position, then tighten the clamp arm knob back down.
+This basic setup is among the fastest and most user-friendly in the test, but it's the push button quick release of the clamp itself that puts the Pro Elite is a class of its own for ease of use.
+It has a ratcheting clamp closure to quickly close the jaws and a spring-loaded push-button release, making this by far the easiest work stand to clamp and unclamp.
+Whether opening or closing the jaws, the ratcheting clamp and quick release system make quick work of the large movements with a large metal knob to tighten and loosen the clamp and fine-tune the tension.

 As mentioned above, the clamp of the Pro Elite is incredibly user-friendly and sets this work stand apart from the competition.
 This is hands down the best and easiest clamp to use in this entire test.

 The clamp on the Pro Elite is by far the best in this test.
-The ToPeak Prepstand Pro has a similar looking clamp to those found on the Pro Elite and the Classic but it lacks the sliding or quick-release convenience.
-The Park Tool PRS-25 and PCS-10 and the Bike Hand all have cam locking clamp designs that open up to 3" wide but aren't nearly as user-friendly.
+The ToPeak Prepstand Pro has a similar-looking clamp to the one found on the Pro Elite, but it lacks the sliding or quick-release convenience.
+The Park Tool PRS-25 and PCS-10, the Eclypse Repair Stand, and the Bike Hand all have cam locking clamp designs that open up to 3" wide but aren't quite as user-friendly.

-The clamp arm on the Pro Elite is one of the best in the test, the angle is easy to adjust and it tightens down securely.
-Testers preferred this style of angle adjustment over the models with circular rings of teeth because there is no plastic to damage and the knob that controls the clamp arm is much easier to grasp and turn.
+The clamp arm on the Pro Elite is one of the best in the test, the angle is easy to adjust, and it tightens down securely.
+Testers preferred this style of angle adjustment over the models with circular rings of teeth because there is no plastic to damage, and the knob that controls the clamp arm is much easier to grasp and turn.